Studying at Helsinki Rescue School

 Action, practicality and team spirit

 The studies use different teaching methods and learning environments based on the requirements of the subject being taught.
-Practical exercises and work-based learning play a central role, which is why most of the learning is face-to-face, requiring students to be present.
-The Helsinki School of Rescue is located in Jätkäsaari, and in addition to the school’s premises, a significant portion of the studies is carried out in various training areas and real-world learning environments in the metropolitan area.
+Practical exercises play a central role, which is why most of the learning is face-to-face, requiring students to be present. , and in addition to the school’s premises, a significant portion of the studies is carried out in various training areas and real-world learning environments in the metropolitan area.

 Teaching is typically scheduled on weekdays from 8 a.m. to 4 p.m., and the language of instruction is Finnish.
-In addition to school-based studies, students complete a guided and paid work placement period at various rescue stations after their first academic year.
+In addition to school-based studies, students have the opportunity to apply for summer jobs at various rescue departments during the summer between the second and third semesters.

 Become a Rescuer